What Is Valium?

 - uses it in ways other than directed (snorting, sucking on it or injecting it)

 Even taking Valium as directed can be habit-forming.
-When a person tries different routes of administration to intensify the effects, they’re likely suffering from substance abuse, which can lead to addiction.
+When a person tries different routes of administration to intensify the effects, they’re likely suffering from substance use, which can lead to addiction.

 We are here to help you through every aspect of recovery.
 Let us call you to learn more about our treatment options.